openshift-pipelines/pipelines-as-code/docs/content/docs/install/bitbucket_cloud.md

 !
 Namespace repo-pipelines is not found
 ?
 Would you like me to create the namespace repo-pipelines?
-Yes ✓ Repository workspace-repo has been created in repo-pipelines namespace ?
-Please enter the provider name to setup the webhook: bitbucket-cloud ✓ Setting up Bitbucket Webhook for Repository https://bitbucket.org/workspace/repo ?
+Yes ✓ Repository workspace-repo has been created in repo-pipelines namespace ✓ Setting up Bitbucket Webhook for Repository https://bitbucket.org/workspace/repo ?
 Please enter your bitbucket cloud username:  <username>
 ℹ ️You now need to create a Bitbucket Cloud app password, please checkout the docs at https://is.gd/fqMHiJ for the required permissions